 The treatment for Fatty Liver Disease is dietary and works quite well in reversing the condition if diagnosed early.

-The idea is to force feed the cat enough nutrients to reverse the metabolic malfunction that caused the condition in the first place.
+The idea is to feed the cat enough nutrients to reverse the metabolic malfunction that caused the condition in the first place.
 This is usually done with a feeding tube which is inserted into the esophagus or stomach by a veterinarian.
-The cat's caretaker then mixes a formula in a blender and using a syringe, feeds a small amount down the tube several times daily.
-After a few weeks of the forced diet, the cat can be offered food normally, to test his appetite, although the tubal feeding may need to be continued for up to six or eight weeks until the cat's appetite has fully returned to normal.
+Depending on the type and size of tube placed, a nutritionally balanced liquid formula, or canned food is syringe fed into the tube several times a day.
+This generally requires hospitalization at first, as many of these cats are dehydrated and may have electrolyte imbalances that also need to be addressed.
+In addition, when cats who have been off food for a period of time start getting fed again, they are at risk of developing refeeding syndrome which can exacerbate electrolyte imbalances and be fatal.
+After dehydration and electrolyte abnormalities are sufficiently managed, many cats can continue to get tube feedings at home.
+After a few weeks of the forced diet, the cat can be offered food normally to test his appetite, although the tubal feeding may need to be continued for several weeks until the cat's appetite has fully returned to normal.

 Fatty Liver Disease May be Secondary to Other Conditions